Configurability

 }

-User fields (branchPrefix, coAuthor, artifactBranch, commands, custom) are yours.
+User fields (branchPrefix, coAuthor, artifactBranch, mergeStrategy, testEvidenceGate, commands, custom) are yours.
 Machine fields (anaVersion, lastScanAt, language, framework) refresh on ana init.
 Unknown top-level keys you add are preserved across re-init.

 Edit the files